 Cornell’s federal verification deadline is the end of the term or academic year for which the student is enrolled, whichever is sooner.
 Federal verification materials must be submitted and reviewed before we can process and disburse any federal aid.
 Financial aid applications from students who are applying for institutional aid will not be considered complete until all materials have been submitted, including any items related to federal verification.

 NOTE: students should only complete federal verification documents if they have been selected for verification and have been notified by the Office of Student Financial Planning of their selection.

-Students completing verification requirements for the 2018-19 academic year will need to verify prior - prior tax year income tax information.
+Students completing verification requirements for the current year academic year will need to verify prior - prior tax year income tax information.

 All verification documents should be submitted to the Office of Student Financial Planning with your application documents.